Unbiased Binning for Fairness-aware Attribute Representation: Experiments

-Next, in Figures~\ref{fig:m-mean}, \ref{fig:m-p}, and \ref{fig:m-ell}, we evaluate the impact of varying distribution mean, group ratios, and number of groups on the likelihood of the existence of an unbiased binning.
+\stitle{Existence of an unbiased binning} Next, in Figures~\ref{fig:m-mean}, \ref{fig:m-p}, and \ref{fig:m-ell}, we evaluate the impact of varying distribution mean, group ratios, and number of groups on the likelihood of the existence of an unbiased binning.
 In each plot, the left-y-axis shows the number of boundary candidates ($m$) for unbiased binning (see Section~\ref{sec:unbiased:step1}), while the right-y-axis is the ratio of infeasible cases (out of 30 runs) for each setting.
 Evidently, when the distribution-mean difference between the groups increases, the number of boundary candidates sharply reduces, which causes a rapid increase in the ratios of infeasible cases.
-In particular, for the mean difference of 300, only one out of the 30 cases had a valid, unbiased binning.
-Similarly, as the group ratios get closer to 50\%, and for the larger number of groups, the number of boundary candidates decreases, causing an increase in the ratio of infeasible cases.
-Still, as also observed in our experiments using the COMPAS dataset (Figures~\ref{fig:compas:invalid-n} and \ref{fig:compas:invalid-k}), increasing the value of $\ell$ (number of groups) notably decreases the probability that a bucket is unbiased -- i.e., it has equal ratios for all groups.
+In particular, for the mean difference of 300, only one out of the 30 cases had a valid unbiased binning.
+Similarly, as the group ratios approach 50\%, and for the larger number of groups, the number of boundary candidates decreases, resulting in an increase in the ratio of infeasible cases.
+Yet, as also observed in our experiments on COMPAS dataset (Appendix~\ref{app:exp}), increasing the value of $\ell$ (number of groups) notably decreases the probability that a bucket is unbiased -- i.e., it has equal ratios for all groups.
 As a result, for $\ell>2$, the ratio of infeasible cases increased to nearly 100\%.